 Find & hire expert artists

-Looking to give a unique gift to be cherished forever?
-Our artists will turn your photo (or idea) into a masterpiece
+Find an artist to turn your photo (or idea) into a masterpiece

 In most traditional off-the-rack art shops, you'll likely find the price labeled clearly and conspicuously alongside the art piece.
 Likewise, online art shops display the price along the image of the painting as well.

-The material cost isn't the greatest cost for an artist (the labor/work is), but it is something to keep in mind.
+The material cost isn't a super high cost for an artist (the labor & time is), but it is something to keep in mind.
 For example, sizing-up and getting a larger painting will require a greater canvas, as well as higher shipping cost for the artist.
 Additionally, materials such as oil is more expensive than acrylic and watercolor.

 Finally, be sure to factor in the shipping aspect of the artwork.
 The closer the artist is you geographically, the lower the shipping cost will be which means a lower total cost.
 On average for domestic (US) shipments, you can expect shipping to be around $20 if the artwork is in a rolled canvas, or around $45 if it comes pre-stretched, framed, and ready to hang.

 If you still have questions or are unsure about budgeting your painting, contact us and our specialists will happily assist you in making sure you are getting a fair price for any commissioned artwork!